-4.3.5 TW Scalability & Write Amplification (WA).
-We now analyze the trade-offs of TW values.
-Figure 4a shows the implication of larger array width (x-axis) to the TW value (y-axis) of 6 device models in Table 2.
-A wider array (larger N{ssd}) forces TW to be lowered as the predictable window duration ($N{ssd} \times TW$) for every device increases while the busy window period remains the same (1×TW).
-This means the over-provisioning space will be full relatively faster.
+4.3.5 TW Scalability and Write Amplification.
+We now analyze the tradeoffs of TW values.
+Figure 4(a) shows the implication of larger array width (x-axis) to the TW value (y-axis) of six device models in Table 2.
+A wider array (larger $N{ssd}$ ) forces TW to be lowered as the predictable window duration ( $N{ssd} \times TW$ ) for every device increases while the busy window period remains the same (1 × TW).
+This means that the over-provisioning space will be full relatively faster.